redhat-cop/containers-quickstarts/app_monitoring/README.md

 4. Add the pinpoint service account to anyuid Security Context Constraint so root user could start processes inside de image

-        # oadm policy add-scc-to-user anyuid system:serviceaccount:pinpoint-apm:pinpoint
+        # oc adm policy add-scc-to-user anyuid system:serviceaccount:pinpoint-apm:pinpoint

-The reulting container will automatically start HBASE, Collector and Web UI services.
+The resulting container will automatically start HBASE, Collector and Web UI services.
 The required routes will also created to expose Web UI and a Test Application.
 This Test Application must be manually started once the container is running.

         # oc rsh {Pod}
         # /pinpoint/quickstart/bin/start-testapp.sh &> /pinpoint/logs/testapp.out &

 #### ** Note that the Build process could take more than 30 minutes depending on your hardware and internet connection.
-A public image will be available in Docker Hub tu directly use it
+A public image will be available in Docker Hub to directly use it

 ## Overview